shrichris/shrichris.github.io/docs/fsdl-2021/Lecture_2b.md

 ### GoogleNet/Inception

-As deep as VGG but with 3% paramters
+As deep as VGG but with 3% parameters

 * No fully connected layers
-* Stack of inception modules which are mdifferent to the standard(conv-relu-conv-relu-pool) module.
+* Stack of inception modules which are different to the standard(conv-relu-conv-relu-pool) module.
-* classification outputs at diffrent portions of the network.
+* classification outputs at different portions of the network.
 #### Inception module

 Inputs go through different filters or pooling simultaneously and the outputs get concatenated.